What is the Firefighter Minimum Training Law?

 Another reason the training standards established in the new law could apply even in the exempt counties is that they might be interpreted in a tort liability suit as setting the standard against which conduct is measured even in those counties.
 Thus, even if the training requirement does not apply in those counties, the conduct of the firefighters in the county could be measured in a lawsuit using the presumed conduct, based upon expert testimony, of firefighters who had received the training.
 In many cases the conduct of the untrained firefighter would not measure up.
 Lack of training also could be used in a federal lawsuit based on deliberate indifference or failure to train when firefighter actions result in injuries to or death of a member of the public or other firefighters.
 Liability under federal law is not limited.
 Governing bodies and fire departments in the exempt counties should not ignore this law.

-This training can be completed at the Tennessee Fire Service and Codes Enforcement Academy or through any equivalent course elsewhere.
+This training can be completed at the Tennessee Fire and Codes Enforcement Academy or through any equivalent course elsewhere.
 The Academy offers the curriculum for both the 16-hour class and the basic class on a DVD that is free from any staff member of the Academy.

 The final version of the legislation also authorizes the local government to decide who will be responsible for the cost: the local government or the firefighter.

 Several counties exempted themselves out of the legislation:

 This section does not apply to the following counties unless the county legislative body adopts a resolution to apply such requirements: Bradley, Campbell, Cannon, Cocke, Clay, Fentress, Giles, Greene, Hamblen, Hickman, Houston, Humphreys, Jackson, Johnson, Lawrence*, Lewis*, Loudon, McMinn*, Meigs, Morgan, Overton, Perry*, Pickett, Polk, Roane, Scott, Trousdale, Union, Unicoi, Washington.